Brazil may be all smiles, but woes to remain after World Cup

-RIO DE JANEIRO Grazielle Melo, a 27-year-old grammar school teacher, drank cocktails with two friends after watching Brazil's team at an outdoor screening of a recent World Cup game in Rio de Janeiro.
+RIO DE JANEIRO, June 26 Grazielle Melo, a 27-year-old grammar school teacher, drank cocktails with two friends after watching Brazil's team at an outdoor screening of a recent World Cup game in Rio de Janeiro.

 Not your typical Brazil fans, none of the three donned the canary yellow jerseys like the sea of revelers around them.
 In fact, they are entirely "anti-Copa" - against the event altogether.